-One problem members frequently report is excessive wetness on the floor after mopping.
-Steam mops should leave as little water residue as possible to minimise hazards and speed up drying time.
-Our testers assess how much residual water is left on the floor and give each steam mop a rating – the less water, the higher the floor wetness score.
+Our members frequently report excessive wetness on the floor after mopping with a steam mop.
+Steam mops should leave as little water residue as possible to minimise slip hazards and speed up drying time.
+This may also reduce damage to the floor over time, which may occur from excessive heat and moisture.

 A bit about grout

 A lot of you have asked us how well steam mops clean grout.
-In the past, we prepared a tiled surface and stained it with cola and tea.
+In the past, our test involved preparing a tiled surface and staining it with cola and tea.
 All of the steam mops we tested did a poor job of removing grout stains, and we don't recommend them for this purpose.

 If you're really keen on using a steam mop to work on grout stains, we tested handheld accessories separately in a home bathroom (if supplied), and found there may be some improvement with grout discolouration when using attachments such as a nylon brush.

 Ease of use assessment